Related guidance:

 • relapse does not usually happen as soon as you stop taking an antidepressant medication or lower the dose

-• even if they start taking an antidepressant medication again or increase their dose, the withdrawal symptoms may take a few days to disappear.
+• even if they start taking an antidepressant medication again or increase their dose, the withdrawal symptoms may take a few days to disappear. - If a person has mild withdrawal symptoms when they stop taking antidepressant medication:

 • monitor their symptoms